fenago/datascience-ml-next-level/lab_overview.md

 <h2><span style="color:red;">Next-Level Python for Data Science / Machine Learning</span></h2>

 ### Overview
-Pandas, Numpy, Scipy, Visualization using Matplotlib/Seaborn, Machine learning using scikit-learn and Spark jobs.
+Pandas, Numpy, Scipy, Visualization using Matplotlib/Seaborn and Machine learning using scikit-learn.

 **Key Features**

 - Using Scipy and NumPy
+- Pandas and DataFrame
 - Visualization using Matplotlib/Seaborn
 - Build your first machine learning model using scikit-learn
 - Tensorflow and Keras Overview
-- Analyze patterns with Spark SQL to improve your business intelligence
-- Use PySpark's interactive shell to speed up development time

 ### Labs